ppkgtmm/machine-learning/README.md

 # Machine Learning

-Purpose of this repo is to keep my work from course known as machine learning taught by Andrew Ng on Coursera
+Repo created to keep my work from machine learning course taught by Andrew Ng on Coursera